Quarry Loop Trail─Lord Hill Park Trail is a cut above

 Good to know: dog-friendly, kid-friendly, snow-free winter hiking

-Most visitors begin their park outings from the northern trailhead, reached off of 127th SE Ave from Snohomish.
-The River View Quarry Trail is accessed from the park’s southern quieter trailhead.
+Many visitors begin their park outings from the northern trailhead, reached off of 127th SE Ave from Snohomish.
+The Quarry Trail is accessed from the park’s southern trailhead.
 This area of the park once housed a beautiful old barn and a large quarry operation.
 The barn (suspiciously) went up in flames a few years ago and much of the quarry has been reclaimed.
 But, a handful of relics from the area’s human history can still be found in this area of the park.

 You can head right for a shorter return, or bear left the preferred route climbing along the edge of a grassy depression—a reclaimed quarry pit.
-Reach a junction (the park’s unmarked trails can make navigation frustrating or fun) at another wetland, this one quite large and usually hopping with animal activity.
+Reach a junction (the park’s unmarked trails can make navigation frustrating or fun) at Beaver Lodge Pond, usually hopping with animal activity.
 The trail left climbs to the River Trail.
-You want to go right skirting the open depression looking for deer and enjoying good views to the south.
+Follow it a short distance along the pond before doubling back.
+Then continue on the loop reaching the Pipeline Trail, which bisects the park following a gas line.
+Head right now on the gated South Entrance Road.
+Steeply drop back to your starting point.
+Feel free to extend your journey on the numerous radiating side trails you passed.
+A map can be found at the park’s website.